 Pursuant to Fla.
 R. Civ.
 P. 1.360(b) a "detailed written report" will be issued by the examining physician or healthcare provider and provided to all counsel no later than 14 business days after the day of the examination.
-As noted in the rule, "...if an examiner fails or refuses to make a report, the court may exclude the examiner's testimony if offered at the trial."
+As noted in the rule, "if an examiner fails or refuses to make a report, the court may exclude the examiner's testimony if offered at the trial."
+Fla.
+R. Civ.
+P. 1.360(b)(1).

-The party requesting the examination shall also provide to opposing counsel, at the time the examination is scheduled, no less than three dates when the examiner will be available for oral deposition.
+The party requesting the examination shall also provide to opposing counsel, at the time the examination is scheduled, no less than 3 dates when the examiner will be available for oral deposition.
 Should any of the dates be within 14 days of the examination the above referred to report shall be provided to deposing counsel no later than 5 days before the deposition date.